Risshakuji Temple

 The main attraction is the Tarumi Ruins, a rocky area with honeycomb-shaped holes formed by the erosion of tuff

-Further inside "Ennin-shuku Ruins ," where the aforementioned Jikaku Daishi Ennin is said to have conceived the idea for Yamadera Temple.
-Due to its appearance, it has been spreading around on social media in recent years, attracting an increasing number of tourists.
-It is a hidden tourist spot in Yamadera with a mysterious atmosphere.
+Further inside,"Ennin's Lodging Site," where the aforementioned Jikaku Daishi Ennin is said to have conceived the idea for Yamadera Temple.
+Due to its appearance, it has recently become popular on social media, and the number of tourists has increased.
+It is a hidden tourist spot in Yamadera Temple with a mystical atmosphere.

 However, this is a fully-fledged mountain trail, so you will need to bring some preparations, such as comfortable walking shoes